 Average Capital Employed = (Opening Capital Employed + Closing Capital Employed) /2

-Net Operating Profit after Taxes (NOPAT): It is the operating profit of the business activities that are financed by the capital employed as calculated above.
+The operating profit of the business activities is financed by the capital employed as calculated above.
 Since we have deducted ‘Investment outside Business’ from the capital employed, we should deduct the profits or returns received due to those investments if included in the profits.
 In essence, the numerator and denominator should be comparable and consistent with each other.

 NOPAT = PAT + Interest – Tax Shield